getsentry/rfcs/text/0141-linking-traces.md

 ## Frontend Traces and User Journeys

 The most important application of linking traces are frontend applications.
 We would like to display a user journey (session) to make debugging of issues easier as developers get more context on what happened before a specific issue.
 Today, we are limited to the duration of one trace (id), which is handled differently and kept alive for different times across our various SDKs.

 A concrete example are our [JavaScript Browser SDKs](https://develop.sentry.dev/sdk/platform-specifics/javascript-sdks/browser-tracing/#tracing-model) which by default keep a trace alive as long as users are on the same page or (URL) route.
 This was a compromise in which we accepted that a trace would consist of multiple trace root spans (transactions), which is generally discouraged by tracing models like OpenTelemetry.

 Another example of a suboptimal trace model is the one used in most mobile SDKs.
-In these SDKs we
+In these SDKs, traces are mostly started via idle transactions, meaning transactions start a fixed point but end automatically after a specific period of inactivity (i.e. no child spans being added).
+Errors occurring while no transaction is active are associated with a "fallback" `traceId` stored on the SDK hub.
+The consequence is that potentially hundreds of unrelated events are associated with the same fallback trace as [outlined](https://github.com/getsentry/rfcs/blob/rfc/mobile-tracing-without-performance-v-2/text/0136-mobile-tracing-without-performance-v-2.md) in a previous attempt to improve this behavior.

 ## Queues and Async Operations